raygj/vault-content/use-cases/vault-agent-kubernetes/README.md

 ## Prepare Service Account

-In Kubernetes, a service account provides an identity for processes that run in a Pod so that the processes can contact the API server.
+In Kubernetes, a service account provides an identity for processes that run in a Pod.
+A dedicated Service Account will be created to be used by Vault (this is a privileged user like any other Vault secret engine configuration).

 See the provided `vault-auth-service-account.yml` file for the service account definition to be used for this guide: